Skip to main content

 Use these when:

-• the target system is a webhook, SMTP relay, or other outbound sink
+• the target system is a messaging webhook, SMTP relay, or other operator-owned delivery edge

-• the surface should remain truthful as outbound-only in public docs
+• the surface should remain truthful as standalone native-serve or outbound-only in public docs

 Workplace-platform variant: